Voor Nederlands, klik hier.

 -What did I want?
 To help people successfully with my training.

 That brought me to my ideal (to train with pleasure and in calmness) and I knew what character strength I had to use: ingenuity!
 Actually, I didn’t need the projector!
 I could give the attendees sufficient value using a whiteboard and some markers.
 Even thinking about this makes me feel the strength of my character strength.
-The stress and uncertainty fades away.
+The stress and uncertainty fade away.

 Character strength coaching allows people to choose consciously, in the now, which character strength can be used to reach an ideal (longing).
-Because your character strengths are so close, they are so powerful and simple that they become an unconsciously behavior.
+Because your character strengths are so close, they are so powerful and simple that they become an unconscious behavior.
 This makes character strength coaching sustainable.

-For more information about force focused coaching visit the website from Fred korthagen and read his books.
+For more information about force focused coaching visit the website from Fred Korthagen and read his books.

-What are your character strengths and how do you know use them consciously?
+What are your character strengths and how do you know to use them consciously?
 Let me know in the comment field below.
 I’m curious!